Prepare a Red Hat-based virtual machine for Azure

 Note

-** When using Accelerated Networking (AN) the synthetic interface that is created must me configured to be unmanaged using a udev rule.
-This will prevents NetworkManager from assigning the same ip to it as the primary interface.
+When you use Accelerated Networking, the synthetic interface that's created must be configured to be unmanaged by using a udev rule.
+This action prevents NetworkManager from assigning the same IP to it as the primary interface.

 To apply it: